-The MASTS Marine Climate Change Forum is excited to launch a new training course, accredited by the Carbon Literacy Project, to improve your awareness and knowledge of climate change and its impacts.
-The Forum have worked with Keep Scotland Beautiful to design this course to enable you to identify practical actions you can take to be a climate-ocean advocate and encourage others to be the same.
+In January 2023, the MASTS Marine Climate Change Forum launched a new training course, accredited by the Carbon Literacy Project, to improve awareness and knowledge of climate change and its impacts within the marine science community.
+The Forum worked with Keep Scotland Beautiful to design this course to enable you to identify practical actions you can take to be a climate-ocean advocate and encourage others to be the same.
+The second round of this course is now open for registration (limited to 12 participants).

-“Climate-Smarts for Marine Scientists” will explore climate science, the impacts of climate change and the need for adaptation, national and international climate policies and mitigation, and taking climate action.
-On completion on the course, we aim to have increased your confidence in talking about climate change, and enabled you to take action to help address this global issue.
+“Climate-Smarts for Marine Scientists” explores climate science, the impacts of climate change and the need for adaptation, national and international climate policies and mitigation, and taking climate action.
+On completion on the course, we aim to have increased participants’ confidence in talking about climate change and enabled them to take action to help address this global issue.

 ‘An awareness of the carbon costs and impacts of everyday activities and the ability and motivation to reduce emissions, on an individual, community and organisational basis.’